 The U.S. Department of State will be hosting the annual 6k Walk for Water on April 23, 2015, as part of the Department’s 2015 Earth Day celebrations.

 The Embassy of Sweden will host a water break at the halfway point, where walkers will hear from experts from the World Wildlife Fund, The Nature Conservancy, and WASH Advocates about water issues from around the world.
 New this year, the walk will be a featured event in the Department’s annual Take Your Child to Work Day celebrations.
+Kids can do our 6k Water Walk Scavenger Hunt for a chance to win a prize.

 Please register for the Walk to receive updates.